Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Differences

-The Amcrest IP4M-1063EW-AI is a very useful PTZ camera for object detection.
-Its computer vision capabilities allow it to identify and detect a variety of objects, and these include people, faces, vehicles, and even non-motor vehicles like bicycles, handcarts, and wheelchairs.
+The Amcrest PTZ camera is handy for object detection.
+Its computer vision capabilities allow it to identify and detect many objects.

 Price